MattWis/tak-rs/README.md

 d3F d4F
 d5F c4F
-e2F c3R01
+e2F c3R1

 So that move took a piece from c3, and moved it right 1 space, onto d3.
-(The 0 marks that there were 0 pieces left on c3, and the 1 marks that 1 piece was added to d3.)
 Now (with right being the top of piles), the board looks like:

 5|   |   |   |x  |
 4|   |   |o  |o  |